 Android has a lot of nifty hidden options and one of them is ‘USB Debugging’.
 It is required to be turned on in order to establish a successful connection between your PC and your Android device over ADB (Android Debug Bridge).
-This comprehensive guide will show you how to enable USB Debugging on any Android device, irrespective of the device manufacturer (OEM).
+This comprehensive guide will show you how to enable USB Debugging on Android.
+The instructions will work on any Android device, irrespective of the device manufacturer (OEM).

 What is USB Debugging in Android?